brennie/spaghetti/doc/protocol.md

   1. If there is a `stopMessage`, enter the shutdown phase.
   2. Else If there is a `valueMessage`, forward it to the slaves if the value is better than the currently known best.
  2. If there is no message from the parent, check for a message from the children.
-  1. If there is a `crossoverRequestMessage`, select a child at random to send an empty `solutionRequestMessage`.
+  1. If there is a `crossoverRequestMessage`, select a child at random to send an empty `individualRequestMessage`.
 Add the request to the queue of outstanding crossover requests.
-  2. Else if there is an `solutionReplyMessage`, do the crossover with the first outstanding request and send an `solutionMessage` to the origin of the first `crossoverRequestMessage`.
+  2. Else if there is an `individualReplyMessage`, do the crossover with the first outstanding request and send an `solutionMessage` to the origin of the first `crossoverRequestMessage`.
   3. Else if there is a `solutionMessage` from a child, determine if the value contained is better than then currently known value and forward it to the controller if so.
 Likewise, a `valueMessage` is sent to all children.
 Otherwise, ignore it.

 ### 2.3 Slaves